akosiaris/collectd_transmission/README.md

 * pausedTorrentCount
 * torrentCount

-and creating the relevant RRD files (or pushing to graphite or you have collectd doing)
+and creating the relevant RRD files (or pushing to graphite or whatever you have collectd doing)

-# How to use #
+# How to install #
 I assume a Debian system here, amend accordingly for your system

 If you have not already installed transmision, install it: